Back

 Key facts about the planned batteries

-It’s power generated locally, stored locally and used locally.
+To support more power generated locally, stored locally and used locally.

 The Victorian Government is investing in 100 neighbourhood-scale batteries across the state through the 100 Neighbourhood Batteries (100NB) Program.
 In the first round of funding, $2.1 million was awarded to Mondo to install, maintain and operate 7 batteries (each 100kW/250kWh) on Phillip Island.
 Mondo will contribute the remainder of the project costs.